isomerpages/gb-assist/pages/solutionrepo/solution1048.md

 ---
-title: Package A (1 Unit)
+title: Microsoft 365 Business Basic
 permalink: /productivity-solutions-grant/solutionrepo/solution1048
 ---

 #### Description

-ProLight SPMP is an all-in-one Military Grade Face Recognition with Temperature scanning equipped, industrial-class binocular camera, live face recognition technology and infrared thermal imaging module.
+Microsoft Office 365 is a suite of cloud-based productivity and collaboration application that integrates all Microsoft's existing online applications (Word, Excel, PowerPoint, OneNote, Outlook, Publisher, Sway, and Access) into a cloud service, adding Skype for Business and Microsoft Tem as the main communication

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_EP-Tec_Annex_3_ver2_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_CHASSasia-Software_only_Annex%203_07082020_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria